 • July 1975: North and South Vietnam are formally unified as the Socialist Republic of Vietnam under hardline communist rule.

-• The War Dead: By the end of the war, more than 58,000 Americans lose their lives.
+• The War Dead: By the end of the war, some 58,220 Americans lose their lives.
 Vietnam would later release estimates that 1.1 million North Vietnamese and Viet Cong fighters were killed, up to 250,000 South Vietnamese soldiers died and more than 2 million civilians were killed on both sides of the war.

 The Vietnam War: The Definitive Illustrated History, created in association with the Smithsonian Institution, published by DK | Penguin Random House, 2017.